| |

 Brown butter brioche

-Brioche is already a very rich buttery bread.
-Its somewhat similar to challah.
+Brioche is a very rich buttery bread.
+It can be a little sweet sometimes, and it’s somewhat similar to challah (which doesn’t use butter and is usually kosher).
 Some cinnamon rolls and burger buns are made out of brioche.
 It makes great French toast.
 At this point, it’s already pretty great.
 But what could make it better?
 Oh, I think you know based on the title of this blog post.
 Brown butter.
-It’s like liquid gold.. just you know, brown.
-Voila, brown butter brioche!
+It’s like liquid gold, so of course we’re making brown butter brioche!
+I additionally used used brown sugar in lieu of granulated sugar for extra flavor, it’s just the superior sugar. #isaidwhatisaid

-Now, after you make this, you’ll see upon first bite that it’s glorious just as is.
+Now, after you make this loaf, you’ll see upon first bite that it’s glorious just as is.
 You can taste the slight sweetness and the brown buttery goodness.
 I love that you can see the flecks of brown butter throughout the slices.
 However, my favorite way to enjoy this so far is toasted with butter, cinnamon and.. you guessed it.
 More brown sugar.
 My mom used to let us have waffles with butter and brown sugar as a kid, I think that’s where my love of granulated sugar’s darker sibling came from.

 Brown Butter Brioche Key Ingredients